+I. Changes

+II.
+An Assignment

+III.
+A Promise

+A. Victory Assured

+B. The Catch

+IV.
+The Encouragement

+V. Success Guaranteed

+VI.
+An InitiativeConclusion

 PRACTICAL ASSIGNMENT

 I. Changes

 How do you feel about the way people dress these days?
 Or what about the new choruses they want to sing in church?
 Do you feel comfortable around computers?
 We spend a lot of our lives trying to avoid change.
 “After all,” we say, “we are comfortable where we are.”
 We like to think that if things are good and we leave them alone, they will always be good.
 But that is not true.
 As one famous writer once said, “If you leave a thing alone, you leave it to a torrent of changes.
 If you leave a white fence post alone, it will soon be a black post.
 If you particularly want it to be white, you must be always painting it again.
 Briefly, if you want the old white post, you must have a new white post.”
 This last technological century so drastically changed civilization that it wouldn’t be recognized when compared to the previous 4.000 years of history.
 But despite the amazing speed at which those changes took place, it was a snail’s pace compared to what is coming now and what we are already experiencing.
 Not only is change something we can expect, change is something we must anticipate and embrace.